KennethJAllen/kalman-filter/README.md

 The dampened oscillator system solves the ode $mx'' + bx' + kx = 0$.

+When $b^2 < 4mk$, the system is underdampened and will oscillate with exponentially decreasing amplitude.
+When $b^2 = 4mk$, the system is critically dampened and the amplitude decays as fast as possible.
+When $b^2 > 4mk$, the system is overdampened and will apporach equilibrium over a longer period of time.
+When $b = 0$, the system is undampened.

 This system is similar to the falling object as it is a second order ODE.
 Solving for $x''$ we get

 ```math